gabrielpatricio/DeptAssign/README.md

 Or even more ideal configuration would be the use of policy same-origin.

 ### Versioning API
-For a matter of scalability and future use the current API endpoints were registered in its version 1.0
+For a matter of scalability and future use the current API endpoints were registered in version 1.0

 #### Endpoints
 List movies matching with the string send as a parameter in the query